Canon Lens Terminology And Abbreviations – The Ultimate Guide

 Most popular DS lenses: Canon RF 85mm f/1.2 L DS

-What is IS on Canon Lenses?
+What Is IS on Canon Lenses?

 Lenses that feature optical image stabilization carry the IS designation.
 This technology uses a system of gyros to counteract your movements and move the lens groups inside the lens to adjust for lens shake.
 The result is that you can handhold your lenses at much lower shutter speeds and still maintain a sharp image.